Health Library

 There is low radiation exposure.
 Most experts feel that the risk is low compared with the benefits.

 Children are more sensitive to the risks of radiation.
-This test is not likely to be done during pregnancy.
+This test is generally avoided during pregnancy.

 Considerations